aidnem/frc-controls-crash-course/README.md

 # frc-controls-crash-course
-My attempt to make a crash course in FRC programming.
-This is very specialized to the way 401 does things.
+Some exercises and resources to learn FRC programming.
+This is intended as a quick intro to help new members learn by doing.